conda/conda/docs/source/help/faq.rst

 .. toctree::
    :hidden:

-   conda-pip-virtualenv-translator
+   /redirects
    silent
    travis
-   /redirects
+   conda-pip-virtualenv-translator.rst

 Conda, pip, and virtualenv
 ==========================

-If you are already familiar with pip or virtualenv, please see our chart comparing :download:`Conda, pip, and virtualenv <conda-pip-virtualenv-translator.html>`.
+If you are already familiar with pip or virtualenv, please see our chart comparing :doc:`Conda, pip, and virtualenv <conda-pip-virtualenv-translator>`.

 Silent installation
 ===================